Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity

 \paragraph{BERTScore} the BERTScore metric, as introduced by \citet{zhang2020bertscore}, utilizes pre-trained embeddings from BERT to gauge the similarity between two sentences.
 This is done by assigning embeddings to a referenced sentence, "x", and a model-generated sentence, "$\hat{x}$", denoted as "$\mathbf{x}$" and "$ \mathbf{\hat{x}}$", respectively.
 The recall, precision, and F1-scores are then calculated to quantify the similarity between "$\mathbf{x}$" and "$ \mathbf{\hat{x}}$".
-This score provides a measure of the generated sentence's factuality, and thus, the reliability of the large language model itself:
+This score provides a measure of the generated sentence's factuality.

-where the recall and precision elements are calculated based on a token-match approach.
-The recall score stems from comparing each token in the reference sentence "$x$" to the corresponding token in the generated sentence "$\hat{x}$".
-Conversely, the precision score is derived by comparing each token in "$\hat{x}$" to a token in "$x$".
-A greedy matching strategy is employed to pair tokens that demonstrate the highest degree of similarity.
-This method provides a comprehensive analysis of how precise and accurate the language model's output aligns with the factual reference sentence.

 \paragraph{BLEURT} the Bilingual Evaluation Understudy with Representations from Transformers (BLEURT) metric \citep{sellam2020bleurt} employs a unique pre-training scheme, where BERT is initially trained on a significant corpus of synthetic sentence pairs.
 This is reinforced by multiple lexical and semantic-level supervision signals, used concurrently.
 Following this pre-training stage, BERT is further fine-tuned on rating data, and its objective is to estimate human rating scores accurately.
 The initial stage of pre-training is essential for this metric because it significantly enhances the model's robustness, thereby effectively transforming it into a secure bulwark against quality drifts inherent in generative systems.